 - Achieving a Better Life Experience (ABLE) account.
 Third party contributions to and interest, dividends, or other distributed earnings in an ABLE account.
 Also exclude from income payments made from an ABLE account for qualified disability expenses.
 Refer to manual section 1025.015.17 for more information regarding ABLE accounts.

 - Any payment received from a State or Federal government emergency disaster relief assistance program.
 Examples include: National Flood Insurance Act of 1968 (NFIP), Federal Emergency Management Agency (FEMA), the Disaster Relief and Emergency Assistance Act (P.L.
 100-707), because of a presidentially declared major disaster, comparable assistance received from a State or local government or from a disaster assistance organization.
 Refer to Section 1025.015.01.01 of the December 1973 Eligibility Requirements manual for more information regarding State or Federal government emergency assistance payments.

 NOTE: Interest earned on any unspent State or Federal government emergency disaster or relief assistance payments is excluded from income.
 However, any interest earned on such payments that is retained into the month following the month of receipt, is a countable resource.

-- Any payment received from Economic Impact Payments, also known as COVID-19 Stimulus, was approved as part of the Coronavirus Aid, Relief, and Economic Security (CARES) Act signed into law on March 27, 2020.
+- Any payment received from Economic Impact Payments, also known as COVID-19 Stimulus, was approved as part of the Coronavirus Aid, Relief, and Economic Security (CARES) Act signed into law on March 27, 2020 and the Consolidated Appropriations Act, 2021.
 These payments were made automatically to qualifying individuals.
 Payment is excluded as a resource for the first 12 months of receipt.